Travel Resource and Incentive

 When your bike needs a check-up, you can stop by the Bike Kitchen and learn to fix your own bike, or have the experts take a look.
 You can also stop by a Community Bike Clinic where you can get free repairs and maintenance information.

-Staff, faculty, and students regularly participate in Bike to Work week, a Metro Vancouver-wide event held in the spring and fall.
+Staff, faculty, and students regularly participate in Go By Bike Week, a Metro Vancouver-wide event held in the spring and fall.
 The event is open to everyone and there’s prizes to participate!
-UBC hosts a celebration station during each event.